oscarpolanco/node_react_fullstack/sections_text/README.md

   }
   ```

-- Then we need to create the a propety that is call `from_email` that will represent the `from` information of the email.
-Make sure that you put the email that is specify as a `sender` on the `Sengrid` page
+- Then we need to create a property that is called `from_email` that will represent the `from` information of the email.
+Make sure that you put the email that is specified as a `sender` on the `Sendgrid` page

   ```js
   class Mailer extends helper.Mail {